streamnative/examples/kop/java/README.md

 - Java 1.8 or higher version
 - Maven

+> **NOTE**
+>
-> Currently it uses Kafka client 2.0.0.
-If you want to use another version of Kafka client, you can change the `kafka.version` property in `pom.xml`.
-The supported version is from 1.0.0 to 2.6.0.
+> This example uses Kafka client 2.0.0.
+If you want to use another version of Kafka client, you can change the `kafka.version` property in `pom.xml` file.
+Kafka client version 1.0.0 - 2.6.0 are supported.

 # Example

 See [KoP Security](https://github.com/streamnative/kop/blob/master/docs/security.md) for how to configure KoP with token authentication.
-Assuming the target topic name is `my-topic` whose namespace is `public/default`.
+This example takes a topic named `my-topic` under `public/default` namespace as reference.

 1. Grant produce and consume permissions to the specific role.